WALL-E322/WALL-E322/README.md

 - 👋 Hi, I’m @WALL-E322
-- 👀 I’m interested in Crypto and blockchain
+- 👀 I’m interested in Frontend Developement, Crypto and blockchain and different languages
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on develpoing smart contracts
+- 📫 How to reach me on Telegram: t.me/WALL_E322
-- 📫 How to reach me on Telegram: @WALL_E322
+- 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/omid-omidian-5bb49b17b/

 <!---
 WALL-E322/WALL-E322 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.